ranks72/Golang-Gorm/README.md

 # Golang-Gorm
-At this Github, i learn about make rest-api using gorm in golang
+At this Github, i learn about make rest-api using gorm in golang. i make request for order and item

 ## Tools
 - Golang